 By 7.45 am I had reached the peak (1,353 m) where a small stone statue of Dōsojin (道祖神) with a carving of a couple holding hands caught my attention.
 It reminded me that I’d not spoken with my wife since beginning the hike (reception is virtually non-existent in the mountains) so I turned on my phone data and was happy to find I had a couple of bars of signal.

-I managed to send her a short message and a photo of the view before beginning descent, feeling homesick and ready to finish the adventure.
+I managed to send her a short message and a photo of the view before beginning the descent, feeling homesick and ready to finish the adventure.

-This turned out to be an interesting choice since the lower path is not maintained and was partially blocked by fallen trees and landslides which slowed my progress as well as being rather treacherous.
+This turned out to be an interesting choice since the lower path was not maintained and was partially blocked by fallen trees and landslides which slowed my progress as well as being rather treacherous.
 On the positive side, there are a couple of gullies where it’s possible to collect water.

 If you take this route be warned that about four-fifths of the way along, there are signs that encourage you to take a path left/down instead of straight ahead.
 Although the lower path would eventually join back up to the main trail it’s a long detour that would add hours of walking to your day.
 It’s probably signed like this because the last part of the path is in particularly poor condition but passible if you’re careful.

 Eventually, the path emerges at a clearing for an electricity pylon.
-It was a sign that I was nearing civilisation and I was struck by how much of an eyesore these necessary bits of infrastructure are on the landscape but jealous at how effortlessly the wires span massive gaps between the peaks.
+It was a sign that I was nearing civilisation and I was struck by how much of an eyesore these necessary bits of infrastructure are on the landscape but jealous of how effortlessly the wires span massive gaps between the peaks.

 From here the path drops down almost 500 m to its lowest point of the day before beginning the gradual climb up Mt.
 Tamakisan (玉置山).
 The path crisscrosses the road on the way up, with some good viewpoints along the way.
 With my legs conditioned to the constant ups and downs at this point, I felt like I was flying through the landscape.